 Natural causes, including effects of drought, accounted for 33% of the deaths, or almost as many, while 31% were due to unknown causes or non-poaching human/elephant conflict.

 Balala pushes “cropping” wildlife

-Continued Balala in his May 2018 statement to the Xinhuia news agency, “We have in place the Wildlife Conservation Act, enacted in 2013, which fetches offenders a life sentence or a fine of U.S.$200,000.
+The Xinhua news agency report about the alleged speech that Balala did not make claimed that Balala said, “We have in place the Wildlife Conservation Act, enacted in 2013, which fetches offenders a life sentence or a fine of U.S.$200,000.
 However, this has not been deterrence enough to curb poaching, hence the proposed stiffer sentence,” i.e. the death penalty.

 Cover for reintroducing trophy hunting

 The Balala “cropping” proposal, fast-tracked by a Balala-appointed “Task Force on Wildlife Utilization” in August 24, 2018, is widely seen as a camouflaged attempt to reintroduce trophy hunting, banned in Kenya since 1977.

 A “death penalty for poaching” proposal, even if Balala had pushed for it, would likely have been a political non-starter.
 Kenya has had the death penalty on the books since 1893, including for wildlife-related offenses such as shooting at a ranger, but has not actually carried out a death sentence since 1982.

 Far from Nairobi, the Kenyan capital city where Balala holds forth, Patrick Kilonzo Mwalua “has been in animal conservation for 14 years,” wrote Fran Blandy of Agence France Presse in 2017, “having joined conservation efforts right after leaving school.
 While working with rangers,” as a volunteer, “he noticed a buffalo sleeping at an empty waterhole in the middle of drought, with seemingly no help in sight, and it touched his heart.”